-You've probably heard of the phenomenon of "porch pirates" over the past few years, and maybe you've even been unfortunately affected by such a package theft yourself.
-If you haven't already taken precautionary measures to safeguard your deliveries for the holiday season, we've compiled some tips for how to keep your holiday deliveries safe and your packages from getting into the wrong hands.
-While there is a bit of overlap, we've broken our suggestions down into three categories:
+You've probably heard of the phenomenon of "porch pirates" in recent years.
+Perhaps you've even been an unlucky victim of package theft yourself.
+This can be especially frustrating during the holiday season.
+If you haven't already taken precautionary measures to safeguard your deliveries for the holidays, we've compiled some tips for how to keep your holiday deliveries safe and your packages from getting into the wrong hands.
+While there is a bit of overlap, we've broken our suggestions down into three main categories:

-How to keep your deliveries safe technology solutions
+How to keep your holiday deliveries safe: Technology solutions

 Ding dong, who's there?

-How to keep your deliveries safe logistical solutions
+How to keep your holiday deliveries safe: Logistical solutions

 Another option is to have your package delivered to a local mail/package supply outlet, or a branch of a UPS or FedEx (opens in new tab) store.
 These locations are fully-staffed and equipped to keep your packages safe until you can come by to pick them up.
 Some allow you to direct your shipments to them, while others may require you to rent an onsite mailbox.

-How to keep your deliveries safe people solutions
+How to keep your holiday deliveries safe: People solutions

 A tactic that many of my friends have found simple yet effective is to schedule deliveries for the same day each week, when they or a trusted family member or friend will be home to receive them.
 Amazon offers a delivery option it calls Amazon Day (opens in new tab) that lets you do just this during the checkout process.
 This has the added benefit of helping to reduce your carbon footprint by minimizing delivery trips and packaging!

-Finally, if you can, try to make it so that your deliveries require a signature for delivery.
-Most shipping companies offer this as an option, so be sure to look into this before shipping your holiday packages.
-The one downside to this strategy is that it can delay your packages if no one is around to sign for them.
+Finally, if you can, try to make it so that your deliveries require a signature.
+Most shipping companies offer this as an option, so be sure to look into this before your holiday packages start shipping out.
+Of course, the one downside to this strategy is that it may delay your packages if no one is around to sign for them.

-Now you are equipped with a variety of ways to better protect your holiday packages from prying eyes and hands.
-It's likely that one or more of these options are available to you so that hopefully, all of your deliveries will arrive safely and securely as intended.
+Now that you know how to keep your holiday deliveries safe, you'll be able to keep your packages away from prying eyes and hands.
+The good news is that one or more of these options are likely available to you.
+Hopefully, this means that all of your deliveries will arrive safely and securely as intended.